asciinema/asciinema/README.md

 ## Usage

-asciinema cli is composed of multiple commands, similar to `git`, `rails` or `brew`.
+asciinema is composed of multiple commands, similar to `git`, `rails` or `brew`.

 When you run `asciinema` with no arguments help message is displayed showing